hoo5418415/IOT113/hw5/5-1/readme.md

-# Iris Classification with PyTorch Lightning
+# Iris Classification with tensorflow.Keras/pytorch/pytorch lighting

-This repository provides a PyTorch Lightning implementation for classifying iris flowers into three species based on their features.
-The project follows the CRISP-DM methodology and leverages PyTorch Lightning for model training, validation, and testing.
+This repository provides a tensorflow.Keras/pytorch/pytorch lighting implementation for classifying iris flowers into three species based on their features.
+The project follows the CRISP-DM methodology and leverages tensorflow.Keras/pytorch/pytorch lighting for model training, validation, and testing.

 ## Project Workflow (CRISP-DM Steps)